We often get asked, "How does a Payment Gateway work?" or "How is a payment gateway different from a merchant account or a credit card processor?"

 The difference is simple: One is used by computer programs, the other is used by humans.
 Both have the same purpose: to accept an incoming credit card transaction and process it.

-A Virtual Terminal is a user-interface (often web-based) that allows merchants to log in and manually process a credit card payment.
+A Virtual Terminal is a user-interface (often web-based) that allows merchants to log in to enter their customer's credit card number and manually process a credit card payment.
 It is great for humans, but not made for programs to interact with.

 A payment gateway (sometimes referred to as a payment API or RESTful API) is a specific URL that has no user-interface but is designed to receive an incoming transaction message.